-Plaque is a biofilm, a film made up of living organisms.
+Plaque is a sticky biofilm, a film that builds up on tooth surfaces made up of living organisms.
 As you might guess from former visits to the dentist, plaque develops naturally on the surface of your teeth.
 Whenever you eat or drink something other than water or clear, sugarless liquids, bacteria begins to build up on your teeth.
 This bacteria is the building blocks of what will become plaque.

 What could be the advantage to having this substance on your teeth?
 As long as the plaque is removed twice daily with brushing and flossing, it helps build the human immune system.
 Having a healthy immune system is essential because it allows patients to fight off diseases.
 When plaque is only on the teeth for short periods, it becomes part of the normal balance of the mouth.
 In fact, it can be expected in all mouths.

 Plaque only becomes a problem when it is allowed to build up without removal.
-After about two days, plaque begins to harden around the teeth into biofilm, a process which can lead to higher risk of tooth decay and gum disease.
+After about two days, plaque begins to harden around the teeth into tartar or calculus.
+A plaque and calculus mix will begin to produce acids.
+This process can lead to higher risk of tooth decay and gum disease.
 The biofilm is soft enough to be scratched off with your fingernail at first.
 After 10 days, it turns into tartar, or dental calculus, which is hard as a rock and difficult to remove.
 Daily brushing and flossing remove a lot of plaque, but some may remain at the gum line and between teeth.
 At this point, plaque moves from being a normal, healthy occurrence to a concern.